cloudflare/cloudflare-docs/content/workers/runtime-apis/kv.md

 ## Background

 Workers KV is a global, low-latency, key-value data store.
-It supports exceptionally high read volumes with low-latency, making it possible to build highly dynamic APIs and websites which respond as quickly as a cached static file would.
+It stores data in a small number of centralized data centers, then caches that data in Cloudflare's data centers after access.
+KV supports exceptionally high read volumes with low latency, making it possible to build highly dynamic APIs and websites that respond as quickly as a cached static file would.
+While reads are periodically revalidated in the background, requests which are not in cache and need to hit the centralized back end can see high latencies.

 Learn more about [How KV works](/workers/learning/how-kv-works/).